Bedes055

 Inspiring Students

-- Careers talks by employers and alumni
+• Industry influencer talks by employers and alumni

 We are keen to expand our involvement with businesses to help us inform and educate our students about the world of work and provide networking opportunities for the future.

-If you are an employer and/or one of our alumni and would be willing to help with the development of the future of our students by coming in to present at careers events, provide networking opportunities, work experience, mentoring or would be happy to share your career experiences and talk about the choices you made in order to get to where you are today, please contact Mrs Twigg at school.careers@st-bedes.surrey.sch.uk.
+If you are an employer, a parent and/or one of our alumni and would be willing to help with the development of the future of our students by coming in to present at careers events, provide networking opportunities, work experience, mentoring or would be happy to share your career experiences and talk about the choices you made in order to get to where you are today, please contact Mrs Twigg at school.careers@st-bedes.surrey.sch.uk.

 Support for Parents/Carers